stevekm/nextflow-demos/bin-dir-container-debugging/README.md

 The error can be fixed by simply updating the `divide.py` script to use a `try/except` to catch the error.

-In this way, we can easily debug custom scripts used in a Nextflow pipeline without having to rebuild the container image that holds their runtime requirements each time.
+In this way, we can easily debug custom scripts used in a Nextflow pipeline without having to rebuild the container image that holds their runtime requirements.

 # Usage

-- NOTE: Docker should be installed and the docker daemon running.
+- NOTE: Docker should be installed and running.
 The Docker container `python:3` will be used.

 Install Nextflow;